zineb198/DefiIA/README.md

 There are multiple ways to run the code :

-#### 1. Training locally
+#### a.
+Training locally
-First change the path in the three scripts ('cleaning.py', 'embedding.py', 'classification.py').
+First change the path in the three scripts ('cleaning.py', 'embedding.py', 'classification.py'). \\
-From the command line, go into the script folder and run the following lines :
+From the command line, go into the script folder and run the following lines : \\
 > python cleaning.py
 > python embedding.py
 > python classification.py
-From the code you can modify the parameters to change the embedding method for example.
+From the code you can modify the parameters to change the embedding method for example. \\

-#### 2. Training on google cloud platform
+#### b.
+Training on google cloud platform
-In the 'instance.py' file, modify the parameters for your virtual machine.
+In the 'instance.py' file, modify the parameters for your virtual machine. \\
-Change the path in the four scripts ('project.py', 'cleaning.py', 'embedding.py', 'classification.py').
+Change the path in the four scripts ('project.py', 'cleaning.py', 'embedding.py', 'classification.py'). \\
 From the command line run the following line :
 > python main.py

-In this architecture, you will find the models in the 'model' folder and the submission files in the 'result' folder.
+In this architecture, you will find the models in the 'model' folder and the submission files in the 'result' folder. \\

 ### 2. Transformers : Bert
-Upload the 'bert.ipynb' notebook to colab.
+Upload the 'bert.ipynb' notebook to colab. \\
-Choose the GPU.
+Choose the GPU. \\
-Install the packages and import the data.
+Install the packages and import the data. \\
-Run the cells and download the submission file.
+Run the cells and download the submission file. \\